Sawii00/wmc/README.md

 The makefile project can be imported, build, and debugged with the STM32CubeIde provided by STMicroelectronics.

 For Linux:
 A script is provided in scripts to debug with OpenOCD and arm-none-eabi-gdb using the ST-Link V2.
 Flashing can be done via USB in DFU mode (hold boot button while connecting the board to PC) or via the ST-Link V2.
-Whenusing OpenOCD the config file stm32l4plusx.cfg has to be copied to the OpenOCD directory.
-See this [tutorial]([https://www.plguo.com/posts/stm32/STM32-Development-without-an-IDE/](https://www.plguo.com/posts/stm32/STM32-Development-without-an-IDE/)) to set up the toolchain.
+When using OpenOCD the config file stm32l4plusx.cfg has to be copied to the OpenOCD directory.
+See this [tutorial](https://www.plguo.com/posts/stm32/STM32-Development-without-an-IDE) to set up the toolchain.

 Note that debugging via the ST-Link is currently not possible because the SWDIO pin is reprogrammed to trigger the frequency swipe of the Arduino.